Your journey from writer to author starts here.

 Step 3

-Enjoy your first session.
+enjoy your first session.

 Our online coaching and workshopping sessions take place on Zoom and Google Docs, and emphasize guided, real-time practice combined with immediate feedback.
 The structure of your first session will depend largely on your particular needs and the discernment of your instructor; there is no standard formula, though most such meetings are necessarily focused on gathering information, assessing the client’s writing and goals, and developing a plan of action.